-Trump trial as spectacle: Not like OJ, but a media frenzy all the same
+Trump trial as spectacle: Not like OJ’s, but a media frenzy all the same

 Nonstop media coverage could help shape how the hush money trial of Donald Trump is ultimately perceived by the public – even if it’s not a “trial of the century.”

 But while the Trump case has generated heavy coverage on cable news and in social media, it has not risen to “trial of the century” levels, comparable to the 1995 O.J.
 Simpson trial.
-A recent Yahoo News/YouGov poll found only 16% of respondents said they were following the trial “very closely.”
+A recent Yahoo News/YouGov poll found that only 16% of respondents said they were following the trial “very closely.”
 Another 32% said they were following it “somewhat closely.”

 One factor: Unlike Mr. Simpson’s trial for murder, this one has no cameras in the courtroom.
 The news from Mr. Trump’s trial is based on reports from journalists in the room.

-Note: Editor's note: As closing arguments in the trial occurred, two paragraphs in the story were updated to reflect that.